xyproto/algernon/README.md

 // Returns an empty string if the function fails. kv:inc(string) -> string

 // Remove a key.
-Returns true if successful. kv:del(string) -> bool
+Returns true on success. kv:del(string) -> bool

 // Remove the KeyValue itself.
-Returns true if successful. kv:remove() -> bool
+Returns true on success. kv:remove() -> bool

 // Clear the KeyValue.
-Returns true if successful. kv:clear() -> bool
+Returns true on success. kv:clear() -> bool
 ~~~